softwareconstruction240/autograder/getting-started/db-insert-statements/insert-config-database.md

+# Insert `config` SQL Statements

+This guide is primarily responsible for initializing the `configuration` table, assuming that the table begins in an empty state.

+## Updating Guide

-UPDATED AS OF 'SUMMER 2024'.
-Note that the primary thing that needs to be updated is the value of the `COURSE_NUMBER` and each of the assignment numbers.
+The primary things that needs to be updated on an ongoing basis are:
+1. The value of the `COURSE_NUMBER`
+2. Each of the assignment numbers

+## Statements
+> [!NOTE]
+> Updated as of **SUMMER 2024**

 ```mysql
 INSERT INTO configuration (config_key, value) VALUES